 Bachelor of Arts in Africana Studies

 Students majoring in Africana Studies are required to complete a program consisting of core courses and electives with emphases in the areas of the humanities and behavioral and social sciences.
 The core courses (30 units) provide students with an appreciation of the historical development and intellectual foundation of the discipline as well as the critical knowledge base, intellectual skills, and methodological techniques essential to the field of Africana Studies.
 The courses offered in the emphases (9 units each) allow the student to gain a deeper intellectual grasp of the field within one of two important emphases.
-The two emphases are the Africana Humanities emphasis and the Africana Behavioral and Social Sciences emphasis.
+The five emphases are Africana Humanities, Africana Behavioral and Social Sciences Africana Educational Studies and Technology, Elijah Muhammad Studies, and Gender and Sexual Studies.

 Program Learning Outcomes